auth0/JWTDecode.swift/README.md

 ### Platforms

+We support only the last four major versions of any platform, including the current major version.

 Once a platform version becomes unsupported, dropping it from JWTDecode.swift **will not be considered a breaking change**, and will be done in a **minor** release.
-For example, iOS 13 will cease to be supported when iOS 17 gets released, and JWTDecode.swift will be able to drop it in a minor release.
+For example, iOS 14 will cease to be supported when iOS 18 gets released, and JWTDecode.swift will be able to drop it in a minor release.

 In the case of macOS, the yearly named releases are considered a major platform version for the purposes of this Policy, regardless of the actual version numbers.